darm145/file-spy/README.md

 this means that every project must have this properties defined.
 ## What do means the groupId, artifactId properties in the command?
-the groupId identifies the project among the other projects created with maven, this means that each project has a diferent groupId this means that the groupId must follow the naming convention of java, for example: \ -org.apache.maven \
+the groupId identifies the project among the other projects created with maven, this means that each project has a diferent groupId this means that the groupId must follow the naming convention of java, for example:<br/>
-  -org.apache.commons.\
+  -org.apache.maven <br/>
+  -org.apache.commons.<br/>
 where maven and commons are diferent projects with an unique groupId.